 To start, yes, Snodland IS a real place.
 To this day whenever I mention Snodland people look at me like I just broke wind.
 The name seems to elicit a reaction at the sheer mention of its name.
 I just wanted to clear that up.
-My fiancÃ©e is probably reading this thinking "you still made it up".
+My fiancÃ©e is probably reading this thinking, "you still made it up".
 Trust me, she has been there and still cannot believe the name.
 I know she isn't the only one.
 Anyway, back to the article.

 So first...a little history.

 Snodland is a small town located in the county of Kent, England.
-It is one of a few towns that is placed along the bank of the River Medway.
+It's one of a few towns that is placed along the bank of the River Medway.
 The local area has come to be known as The Medway Towns (although Snodland isn't actually represented in this group) because of their proximity to the aforementioned river.
 The population is roughly 12,000 people and counting.
-Growing up I always thought Snodland was a village due to its size, a fact that amazed me when I discovered otherwise.
+Growing up, I always thought Snodland was a village due to its size, a fact that amazed me when I discovered otherwise.

 Snodland is famous for its lime working, chalk extraction and paper making.
 To this day the Townsend Hook Paper Mill (now known as Smurfit Kappa Townsend Hook) still stands and produces 250,000 tonnes of paper a year.
 Snodland is well known for its lakes (several areas that sever from the River Medway) which enable you to take walks through brush and trees with an excellent view of the river.
-Delve a little deeper and you can find the quarries in the higher hills of Snodland that house some magnificent chalk pit views (just don't fall in) and nature trails.
+Delve a little deeper and you can find the quarries in the higher hills of Snodland, hills that house some magnificent chalk pit views (just don't fall in) and nature trails.